 - Middle School Computer Science, Year 2

-The A+ College Ready Middle School Computer Science course is an introduction to computer science for 6-8th grade students, designed with a focus on building computational thinking skills.
+The A+ College Ready Computer Science Discoveries – Alabama is an introduction to computer science for 6-8th grade students, designed with a focus on building computational thinking skills.
 The course covers a wide range of computer science topics such as problem solving, design, programming, web development, data, and physical computing.
-The year 1 curriculum consists of 6 units covering 6 weeks each.
-The year 2 curriculum consists of 4 interchangeable 9-week long units.
+All of the Alabama DLCS standards are included in the year 1 curriculum that consists of 6 units covering 6 weeks each.
+The CS Endeavors and CS and Society curriculum consists of 4 interchangeable 9-week long units.

 The curricular materials include pacing and lessons, teacher notes, unit overviews, differentiation suggestions, vocabulary, exemplary solutions, strategy templates in varied formats, and more.